jc0128/fetch-rewards-analysis/README.md

 ## Data Transformation (Converting .json files to .csv)
 Looking through the json files, there are nested fields within the tables that need to be unnested or cleaned and converted to a format that is readible into a database.
-I created a jupyter notebook python file [View Jupyter Notebook Python File](./to_csv.ipynb) to clean and normalize these json files provided.
+I created a jupyter notebook python file: [to_csv.ipynb](./to_csv.ipynb) to clean and normalize these json files provided.